 An advocate shall after the termination of proceedings, be at liberty to adjust the fees due to him from the account of the client.
 The balance in the account can be the amount paid by the client or an amount that has come in that proceeding.
 Any amount left after the deduction of the fees and expenses from the account must be returned to the client.

-An advocate must provide the client with the copy of the client’s account maintained by him on demand, provided that the necessary copying charge is paid.
+An advocate must provide the client with a copy of the client’s account maintained by him on demand, provided that the necessary copying charge is paid.

 21. An advocate shall not enter into arrangements whereby funds in his hands are converted into loans.